 - Poster 53-P1.

 - Scissors.

 - Sticky tack.

 - Pocket chart (optional).

 1. Before class, cut out the four poster pieces from poster 53-P1.
-Display the pieces on the board using sticky tack or in the pocket chart.

 Consider having a classroom helper guide the Memory Builder time so that you are free to counsel any students who responded to the gospel presentation.